JetBrains-Research/EnvBench/inference/README.md

 > Located under [`src/context_providers`](src/context_providers).

 Aside from that, we provide utilities for collecting relevant context.
 Internally, current options parse data from our HuggingFace datasets.

-* For *build instructions*, the available options are located in [`src/context_providers/build_instructions.py`](src/context_providers/build_instructions.py).
-    * As of now, primary option is `SimpleREADMEEnvSetupInstructionProvider`, which parses repositories' READMEs and includes all sections containing build-related keywords.